ipfs/ipfs-docs/docs/basics/command-line.md

 > Error: this dag node is a directory
 ```

 Attempting to run `ipfs cat` on the CID from above returns an error, this is because the CID points to the directory, not the file.
-In order to view the contents of the directory we will run `ipfs refs <CID>`.
+In order to view the contents of the directory, we will run `ipfs refs <CID>`.

 ```shell
 ipfs refs bafybeif2ewg3nqa33mjokpxii36jj2ywfqjpy3urdh7v6vqyfjoocvgy3a